MaMMoS-project/MaMMoS-project.github.io/source/events.rst

 **Next Edition:**

-- March 23–24, 2026 — Fritz Haber Institute of the Max Planck Society — Berlin
+- 23–24 March 2026, Fritz Haber Institute of the Max Planck Society, Berlin.

 **Past Editions:**

-- XXX
+- 2-3 March 2026, Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig.
+- 17-18 November 2025, Max Planck Institute for Plasma Physics, Garching.
+- 26-28 May 2025, Fritz Haber Institute of the Max Planck Society, Berlin.

 2. **Fundamentals of Deep Learning (in collaboration with the NVIDIA Deep Learning Institute)**